 Hawaii has wonderful weather, spectacular sightseeing and bountiful beaches.
 But one thing Hawaii does not have is legal gambling.
 That means no sports betting, either, although Hawaii lawmakers have explored the possibility.

-Alas, recent efforts to introduce sports betting legislation have not met with much enthusiasm.
+Alas, recent efforts to introduce legal sports betting in Hawaii have not met with much enthusiasm.
 That said, it remains possible Hawaii could introduce sports betting in the future.

-Here is an overview of gambling in Hawaii (or the lack thereof) and the prospects for sports betting eventually finding its way to the Aloha State.
+Here is an overview of Hawaii sports betting (or the lack thereof) and the prospects for sports betting eventually finding its way to the Aloha State.

-It is safe to assume state lawmakers will continue to discuss sports betting going forward.
+It is safe to assume state lawmakers will discuss sports betting going forward.
 However, there is no great push at present to pass such legislation.

 In truth, that would be a very optimistic timeline.
 In fact, recent legislation has included a proposal to create a task force to study sports betting before moving ahead to legalize it.
 That would add another year at least to the process of sports betting becoming legal in Hawaii.